-So what do you buy?
-Wedding sparklers!
+So how do you avoid this from happening?
+What can you buy instead?
+Professional wedding sparklers!
 Yes, they do make these and they are specifically designed for celebrations.
-They are much longer in size so they last longer and wont burn out, plus they are virtually smoke free.
+They are much longer in size so they last longer and won’t burn out, plus they are virtually smoke free.
 This allows a smokeless, photogenic opportunity for an incredible send-off.
 If you buy the “4th of July” type sparklers, you can get all kinds of disasters.
-Unwanted colors bursting out as they light, crackling ones, and even ones that whistle really loud.
+Unwanted colors bursting out as they light up, crackling ones, and even ones that whistle really loud.
 Can you imagine your entire guest list with one of these?

 Specialty wedding sparklers come in sizes of 10”, 20”, and 36”.
 According to I Love Sparklers (www.sparklersrus.com), 10” sparklers will work for a max of 150 guests, 20” sparklers for max 250 guests, and 400 max guests for the 36” sparklers.
 The 20” sparklers have been the most popular at weddings I have been to.
 This all has to do with burn time while getting everyone lit.
 You can find many vendors online that carry wedding sparklers as well as your local party supply stores.
 Here are some additional tips:

 1.)
 Use a strong flame to light the first few sparklers.
 Those handy long Bic lighters work great and over-sized matches are good too.
 After the first few are lit, it’s faster to light sparkler to sparkler.
 Usually the venue staff can help with this step.
-1 person at the front, 1 at the end, and 2 people in the middle on each side.
+1 person at the front, 1 at the end of the tunnel, and 2 people in the middle on each side.